2013 QRUR and 2015 Value Modifier

 - Analysis of the characteristics of physician groups subject to quality-tiering by their payment adjustment category and performance on the Quality and Cost Composites for the 2015 Value Modifier (Section IV).

 Quality Benchmarks for the 2015 Value Modifier and the 2013 Quality and Resource Use Reports

-The quality benchmarks shown in this document are the means for each measure that was included in the Performance Year 2013 QRURs and used in the calculation of the 2015 Value Modifier.
-The benchmarks for each quality measure are based on the performance of all solo practitioners and groups nationwide in 2012, the year prior to the performance year (2012 benchmarks for the 2013 performance year).
-A group's individual measure score that is part of the overall quality composite for the Value Modifier depends on the group’s performance rate relative to the benchmark for that measure.
-Groups can use this document to review the benchmarks and see how their performance on each of the quality measures compares to the mean for all solo practices and groups nationwide.
+The quality benchmarks shown in this document are the means for each measure that were included in the Performance Year 2013 QRURs and used in the calculation of the 2015 Value Modifier.
+The benchmarks for each quality measure were based on the performance of all solo practitioners and groups nationwide in 2012, the year prior to the performance year (2012 benchmarks for the 2013 performance year).
+A group's individual measure score that was part of the overall quality composite for the Value Modifier depended on the group’s performance rate relative to the benchmark for that measure.
+Groups can use this document to review the benchmarks and see how their performance on each of the quality measures compared to the mean for all solo practices and groups nationwide.